Connecting People, Ideas and Solutions.

 To our InspireNet membership,

-At this juncture we are pleased to report that the InspireNet network is transitioning to become the communications platform for the emerging BC SUPPORT Unit (BC Support for People and Patient-Oriented Research and Trials Unit), a multi-partner organization transitioning from start-up phase to regular operations, preparing to support, streamline and increase patient-oriented research throughout BC.
+At this juncture we are pleased to report that the InspireNet network is transitioning to become the communications platform for the emerging BC SUPPORT Unit (BC Support for People and Patient-Oriented Research and Trials Unit), a multi-partner organization to support, streamline and increase patient-oriented research throughout BC.
 The BC SUPPORT Unit is part of Canada’s Strategy for Patient-Oriented Research, led by the Canadian Institutes of Health Research.
 It is also now part of the developing BC Academic Health Science Network (BC AHSN) with the network’s interim board providing governance and oversight.

 The BC SUPPORT Unit has contracted with InspireNet for its transition to the Unit’s virtual platform in the areas of networking, professional development, knowledge translation, communications and evaluation.
 Planning for this transition – and the services that will be offered, and to whom – is still in early stages; however, in implementing this transition the network continues to be managed at the University of Victoria.